Mitchell J Lovett

 Professor Lovett has taught Marketing Research, Advertising Strategy, Consumer Behavior, and a PhD Seminar in Quantitative Marketing.

-Research InterestsProfessor Lovett's research interests include quantitative marketing, targeted advertising, advertising content and schedule choices, online and offline word-of-mouth, branding, social media listening, and consumer learning.
+Research InterestsProfessor Lovett's research interests include quantitative marketing, retail strategy, targeted advertising, advertising content and schedule choices, online and offline word-of-mouth, branding, social media listening, and consumer learning.
 One stream of Professor Lovett's research focuses on applying and developing empirical methods for political marketing.
 Current projects in this stream study the dynamics behind why candidates go negative in their political advertising, how candidates can improve their targeting of political ads, and the role of advertising versus social media in influencing voter sentiment.
 A second stream of research examines entertainment products and how consumers learn about them as they decide whether to continue engaging.
-Another current stream of research examines how brand characteristics influence word-of-mouth online and offline and how these two channels differ.
+Another current stream of research examines how advertising and brand characteristics influence word-of-mouth online and offline and how these two channels differ.
 Professor Lovett's research has been published in Marketing Science, received research grants and awards, including the Institute for the Study of Business Markets’ Research Grant Silver Medalist Award, and garnered national media attention in relevant publications such as Ad Age and Marketing News.